Profiles in History: Auction highlights

 The company is also known for auctions of iconic movie automobiles.
-In May 2011 Profiles in History sold the working Chitty Chitty Bang Bang car.
-The rare Delorean from Back to the Future Part III was sold in December 2011, while the Risky Business Porsche 928 prop car sold in August 2012.
+In May 2011, Profiles in History sold the working Chitty Chitty Bang Bang car.
+The rare Delorean from Back to the Future Part III was sold in December 2011, while the Risky Business Porsche 928 prop car was sold in August 2012.

-In July 2003, Profiles in History became the Guinness World Record holder for the most expensive Superman costume from the 1955 television series Adventures of Superman sold at the auction for $129,800.
+In July 2003, Profiles in History became the Guinness World Record holder for the most expensive Superman costume from the 1955 television series Adventures of Superman, sold at the auction for $129,800.